 Though not all NFL fans, who were used to seeing Urlacher’s hairless head shining all over the football field, were happy about his hair transformation.

 Many said the hair transplant surgery turned a once-badass looking man into a friendly salesman who goes around the neighborhood selling insurance packages.

-But why would he choose an invasive hair loss treatment that is so costly (I estimate the procedure cost the linebacker up to $15,000), so risky (many side effects are associated with hair transplant surgeries) and offers no guarantee of protecting you from further hair loss?
+But why would he choose an invasive hair loss treatment that is so costly (I estimate the procedure cost the linebacker up to $15,000), so risky (many side effects are associated with hair transplant surgeries), and offers no guarantee of protecting you from further balding?

 Not to mention that after the surgery is over, you need to avoid any kind of sweating for 14 days — that means no exercise and sex for two weeks!